 "Chemistry is fascinating because it makes many things possible that would have been inconceivable not too long ago."

-With over forty team leaders , Dublin Chemistry offers young scientists the opportunity to conduct wide ranging high level research in areas such as synthetic and computational chemistry, nanochemistry, advanced materials, biological and medicinal chemistry and much, much more.
-Importantly, this research is supported by advanced level chemistry graduate courses and training in instrumental techniques as well as courses in communication, presentation and how to carry out effective research.
+With over forty team leaders, Dublin Chemistry offers young scientists the opportunity to conduct wide-ranging high-level research in areas such as synthetic and computational chemistry, nanochemistry, advanced materials, biological and medicinal chemistry and much, much more.
+Importantly, this research is supported by advanced level chemistry graduate modules and training in instrumental techniques as well as modules in communication, presentation and how to carry out effective research.
+To register for a module, please complete a registration form.

 The programme is organized through the Dublin Chemistry Management Committee, which meets regularly, is particularly receptive to student input, and is supported by the annual meeting of the Dublin Chemistry Steering Committee.

-Dublin Chemistry is also working with the other Schools of Chemistry in the greater Dublin region to provide graduate courses through the Dublin Region Higher Education Alliance in Chemistry.
+Dublin Chemistry is also working with the other Schools of Chemistry in the greater Dublin region to provide graduate modules through the Dublin Region Higher Education Alliance in Chemistry.